-How to Select Damage Indicators
+Damage Indicators Information

 As their name suggests, damage indicators provide a visual indication (such as a change in color) to signal that a product or package has been exposed to adverse conditions of temperature, humidity, shock and impact, or tilt and inclination.
 For example, an apple orchard that ships fruit from New York to Florida may choose a temperature indicator to ensure that its containers of apples weren’t exposed to extreme temperatures while en route.
-A company seeking to ship a plate of glass between neighboring cities may not be concerned about heat or cold, but would choose a damage indicator to signal if the package was hit or bumped.
+A company seeking to ship a plate of glass between neighboring cities may not be concerned about temperature, but would choose a damage indicator to signal if the package was hit or bumped.

 Damage indicators are typically dedicated devices that monitor for one type of event or another but there are some electronic models that will record multiple types and occurrence of events.
 Below is a summary of the different configurations available.

 Tilt (inclination) indicators detect and record unacceptable tilting on goods that must remain upright.
 When tilt indicators are used the product cannot be tipped without evidence of mishandling.
 Activation angle is a key attribute of these indicators.
 Some tilt indicators record the degree in increments to record how much a package has been tilted.
 Others have a set activation angle and record simply that a determined angle had been exceeded.
 Tilt indicators are armed and affixed directly to a package using a self-adhesive backing.